LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. method:: portal(name::string)

-   Executes an associated block once for each record in a portal.
+   Executes a capture block once for each record in a portal.
 Requires a single parameter, the name of the portal relationship from the current layout.
    Fields from the portal can be found using the same method as for related records (e.g. ``field('Calls::Approved')`` within a portal showing records from the "Calls" database).

 .. note::
-   All fields that are referenced by Lasso must be contained in the current layout in FileMaker.
+   All fields that Lasso references must be contained in the current layout in FileMaker.
 For portals and repeating fields only the number of repetitions shown in the current layout will be available to Lasso.

 Related Fields